-Folder 1

-🚚 New Folder

-Import Asset

-Import to /Engine/BasicShapes

-Create Basic Asset

-Blueprint Class

-Level

-Material

-Particle System

-Create Advanced Asset

-Animation >

-Apparatus 🕨 O Belt

-Artificial Intelligence

-Blendables O Detail

-Blueprints

-Editor Utilities Mechanical Actor

-Foliage 🕨 🕨

-- 6. Generally speaking, you can and should create as many details as you want, but for the tutorial sake we need specifically the following: - D_Moveable, - D_Moving, - D_OnFloor, - D_Fallable. - 7.
-Keep your project organized and move all the Details classes to some folder called 'Details'.
+- 6. Generally speaking, you can and should create as many details as you want, but for the tutorial sake we need specifically the following:

+- ∘ D Moveable,

+- ∘ D_Moving,

+- ∘ D OnFloor,

+- ∘ D Fallable.

+- 7. Keep your project organized and move all the Details classes to some folder called 'Details'.

 Open any detail you want in the BP Editor.
 As you can see, Apparatus' detail is actually a usual Blueprint class, inside which you can declare variables, macros and functions as you please.
 There are also two events that you can override ('Activated' & 'Deactivated') which are called when the detail's Boolean state 'Enabled' is set to either true or false.
-In the corresponding details add next variables: - $\circ\,$ Float 'Speed' to the D_Moveable class with a default value of 100.0. - \circ Editable enum ETouch Swipe Direction named Direction to the D_Moving class. - $\circ\,$ Editable & exposed on spawn Box Collision Object Reference named 'Bottom' to the D_Fallable class. - B. Go back to the 'BP_MainPawn' blueprint and make the cube a little smaller (say, (0.25, 0.25, 0.25) on a vector scale).
+In the corresponding details add next variables:

+- Float 'Speed' to the D_Moveable class with a default value of 100.0. - Editable enum ETouch Swipe Direction named Direction to the D Moving class. - Editable & exposed on spawn Box Collision Object Reference named 'Bottom' to the D Fallable class.

+- 8. Go back to the 'BP_MainPawn' blueprint and make the cube a little smaller (for example, copy the string (0.25, 0.25, 0.25) with parentheses and paste into the scale vector with right mouse button click; if all's right you'll get corresponding values in the vector).
 Add a 'Spring Arm' component to the 'DefaultSceneRoot' and the Camera to the arm (make sure that transform vectors are set to their default values); then rotate the arm over the Z-axis by 180° and after that rotate it over the Y-axis by -30°. - 9.
 In the result you should get something like that:

-10. Create a 'GameMode' (or a 'GameModeBase') class inherited from 'MechanicalGameMode' (or 'MechanicalGameModeBase') and name it something like 'BP_Mechanism'.
+10. Create a 'GameMode' (or a 'GameModeBase', - both variants are possible) class inherited from 'MechanicalGameMode' (or 'MechanicalGameModeBase') and name it something like 'BP Mechanism'.
 Like so:

-Open 'BP_Mechanism' in the Blueprint Editor and in the Details Panel set the 'Default pawn class' value to 'BP_MainPawn'.
-Go to the level settings: 'Blueprints'→'Project Settings : GameMode' and select 'BP_Mechanism' as the project's main 'GameMode' class:
+11. Open 'BP_Mechanism' in the Blueprint Editor and in the Details Panel set the 'Default pawn class' value to 'BP_MainPawn'.
+Go to the level settings: 'Blueprints'→'Project Settings: GameMode' and select 'BP Mechanism' as the project's main 'GameMode' class: